-I think the highest compliment I can pay this recipe is that the consensus of everyone that ate it was this should replace our traditional whole turkey this Thanksgiving.
+I think the highest compliment I can pay this recipe is that the consensus of everyone that ate it was this should replace our traditional smoked boneless turkey breast this Thanksgiving.

 It’s that good.

 After slicing the tenderloins into three filets, I started with a basic brine in a Ziploc bag for a few hours.
 The genius came immediately after that when I wrapped them in…what else…BACON.

 Some extremely basic seasoning followed: Salt, Pepper, Garlic, Onion.

 Then came the smoke.

 Keep it light – use fruit woods….I used apple chunks.
 You only need to smoke them for about 20-30 minutes.
 Turkey really takes in the smoke, so these little filets don’t need long.

 Look at that picture.
 Think I was having fun??